Nationwide Cyber Security Review

 The NCSR evaluates cybersecurity maturity across the nation while providing actionable feedback and metrics directly to individual respondents in State, Local, Tribal & Territorial (SLTT) governments.

 Using the results of the NCSR, DHS delivers a bi-yearly anonymous summary report to Congress providing a broad picture of the cybersecurity maturity across the SLTT communities.

 All states (and agencies), local governments (and departments), tribal nations, and territorial governments are encouraged to participate.

-- To receive metrics to assist in cybersecurity investment justifications
+- Acquire metrics to assist in cybersecurity investment justifications

-- To contribute to the nation's cyber risk assessment process
+- Contribute to the Nation’s cyber risk assessment process

 How Does It Work?